blake122096/post-install-config/README.md

 <img src="https://i.imgur.com/BrivLPw.png" height="80%" width="80%" />
 </p>
 <p>
-This section allows us to create different departments within the company, set different SLA schedules, allow tickets to be assigned to certain departments and send alerts and autoresponses.
-Next, we can click on the Teams tab and then Add New team.
+The Departments section allows for creating and managing departments, configuring SLAs, assigning tickets, and setting up alerts and autoresponses.
+To create a new team, navigate to Admin Panel > Agents > Teams > Add New Team.
 </p>
 <br />